 Who is this program for?

 The Transition Program is a pre-university program designed for students who have narrowly missed out on direct entry to university.
 It is recommended for those with strong English language proficiency, excellent academic results and a mature and independent approach to studies.

 Our teaching style follows university practice with lectures and tutorials.
 Most tutorial classes have about 18 students, so you will receive the attention you need to succeed.
 You will also participate in class activities which help develop your presentation skills and give you greater confidence in speaking English.

-Program is available for Commerce, Commerce Actuarial, Life Science and Physical Science only.
+Program is available for Commerce, Commerce Actuarial, Life Science, Physical Science and Design.

 To help you choose the best stream and subjects for your Foundation program, and match them to your UNSW degree - please visit our UNSW Degree Choices page.

 In 2021, the UNSW Transition Program will be powered by OpenLearning and offered online only.
 This unique pathway program will help you develop the independent skills you need to succeed at university, in just four months.
 You’ll be learning from home and in your time zone, with the support of dedicated teachers and coaches, plus a new community of friends.
 OpenLearning and UNSW Global have worked together to create a platform where you can make friends, connect and share ideas to learn more together for a life-changing learning experience.

 For more information about our online program including intake dates and fees, see UNSW Transition Program Online.
 We will resume face to face teaching in 2022.